hzeller/bdfont.data/README.md

 function.

 The `font-support` provides the runtime way to access the generated font.
-Since the code-generation might evolve, font-support should be copied whenever a font is generated to make sure it is compatible with that version.
+Since the code-generation evolves, font-support should be copied whenever a font is generated to make sure it is compatible with that version.

 At this point, the generated code is pretty specific to represent fonts in